 Oh to have a teenager’s metabolism again!
 To be able to seemingly eat whatever you want, when you want––with nary a pound gained.
 While your teen may eat like a horse, yet remain slender, that doesn’t mean that their bodies are healthy on the inside.
 Teens who lack an awareness of nutrition can over-indulge in high-sugar or processed foods and meats, which are identified by the World Health Organization as Type 1 carcinogens.
 That’s the same group as cigarettes!
 Sure, they may not see the effects of a bad diet in terms of weight gain, but they may see them in changing skin (more on that later) and lowered energy levels.

 Developing healthy eating habits can be challenging in a world where fast food and unhealthy options are plentiful, but you can help steer your teen in the right direction by exposing them to healthy, tasty alternatives at home.
 By limiting the amount of junk foods and sodas available in your home, you help nudge your teen in the right direction.
 Encourage them to help you cook meals for the family so they develop both an appreciation for the work you do in the kitchen and a love for cooking.
-Exposing your teen to food from a variety of cultures will also help them develop a diverse palette and avoid becoming a picky eater.
+Exposing your teen to food from a variety of cultures and reading up on vegetarian or vegan recipe blogs will also help them develop a diverse palette and avoid becoming a picky eater.

 An awareness of nutrition is one of the most useful gifts you can give your teen.
 Make sure to talk to them about the different types of vitamins, minerals, fats, and sugars in the foods they eat, and help them find a balance between tasty and healthy.
 Sooner or later, their metabolism will slow down.
 And the longer bad habits persist, the harder it can be to break them.
 Bad dietary habits in teen years can lead to a lifetime of obesity, increased risk of heart disease, hypertension, and diabetes, and even some forms of cancer.
 Educating your teen on dietary health will play a major role in their long-term well-being.